 Figure 56.
-Global Block Lock Instruction for SPI Mode (left) or QPI Mode (right)
+Global Block Lock Instruction for SPI Mode

-8.2.44 Global Block/Sector Unlock (98h)
+8.3.22 Global Block/Sector Unlock (98h)

 All Block/Sector Lock bits can be set to 0 by the Global Block/Sector Unlock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "98h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
 A Write Enable instruction must be executed before the device will accept the Global Block/Sector Unlock Instruction (Status Register bit WEL= 1).